-Some of the leading academic institutes in Denmark offering courses and research programs in nanoscience and nanotechnology are listed below:
+Listed below are some of the top academic institutes in Denmark offering courses and research programs in nanotechnology and nanoscience.

-iNANOschool - is a part of the Aarhus University, which is a public university located in Aarhus.
-It offers bachelor’s, master’s, and PhD programs in nanotechnology.
+iNANOschool—Is a part of the Aarhus University, which is a public university situated in Aarhus.
+Bachelor’s, Master’s, and PhD programs in nanotechnology are offered here.

-Center for DNA Nanotechnology - Center for DNA Nanotechnology (CDNA) is a center of excellence funded by the Danish National Research Foundation (Danmarks Grundforskningsfond).
-The center is based at the Interdisciplinary Nanoscience Center (iNANO) at Aarhus University, Denmark, in close collaboration with two research groups at Duke University, USA and Arizona State University, USA.
-Their research includes assembly of nucleotide derivatives on surfaces, DNA-directed chemistry and DNA-based sensors to formation of complex DNA nanostructures and the interactions of such structures with biological systems.
+Center for DNA Nanotechnology—Is a center of excellence backed by the Danish National Research Foundation (Danmarks Grundforskningsfond).
+The center is located at the Interdisciplinary Nanoscience Center (iNANO) at Aarhus University, Denmark, in close partnership with two research groups at Arizona State University and Duke University, USA.
+Its study focuses on assembly of nucleotide derivatives on surfaces, DNA-based sensors, and DNA-directed chemistry, and also the formation of intricate DNA nanostructures and the interactions of such structures with biological systems.

-LUNA Nanomedicine Center—The LUNA center will run for five years starting 1 March 2010.
-The main objective of this research center is to create nanomedicine based techniques and drugs for individualized prevention, diagnosis and treatment of cardiovascular and musculoskeletal diseases.
+LUNA Nanomedicine Center—The LUNA center will function for five years beginning on March 1st, 2010.
+The key objective of this research center is to formulate nanomedicine based methods and drugs for individualized diagnosis, prevention, and treatment of musculoskeletal and cardiovascular diseases.

-Technical University of Denmark (DTU) houses the following:
+Technical University of Denmark (DTU) houses the following institutes:

 DTU Nanotech—This is an initiative of the Department of Micro-and Nanotechnology of the Technical University of Denmark.
-They offer many programs at the Bachelor’s and Master’s levels relating to nanotechnology.
+It offers a number of programs at the Bachelor’s and Master’s levels relating to nanotechnology.

-Center for Nanotechnology - is an initiative of Technical University of Denmark.
-NANO•DTU is the cross disciplinary center for Nanotechnology with participation from research groups from 15 different departments.
+Center for Nanotechnology—Is an initiative of the Technical University of Denmark.
+NANO•DTU is the cross-disciplinary center for Nanotechnology with contribution from research teams from 15 different departments.

-Center for Individual Nanoparticle Functionality (CINF) - The main objective of the Danish National Research Foundation’s Center for Individual Nanoparticle Functionality (CINF) at Technical University of Denmark is to explore and understand the fundamental relations between surface morphology and reactivity on the nanometer scale.
+Center for Individual Nanoparticle Functionality (CINF)—Exploring and comprehending the fundamental relations between surface morphology and reactivity on the nanometer scale is the key objective of the Danish National Research Foundation’s Center for Individual Nanoparticle Functionality (CINF) at the Technical University of Denmark.

-DANCHIP National Center for Micro-and Nanofabrication - is an initiative of the Technical University of Denmark.
-DTU DANCHIP is the natural gateway development and small scale production within micro-and nanofabrication.
-They operate and maintain open access state-of-the-art processing equipment and cleanroom facilities for researchers to enable optimum processing within broad technology areas.
-They also facilitate the creation of new knowledge and enable Danish industry to exploit the existing and future benefits of nanotechnology.
+DANCHIP National Center for Micro-and Nanofabrication—This is an initiative of the Technical University of Denmark.
+DTU DANCHIP is the natural gateway development and small-scale production within micro-and nanofabrication.
+It operates and maintains open access state-of-the-art cleanroom facilities and processing equipment for scientists to allow optimum processing within wide technology areas.
+It also facilitates the development of new knowledge and allows the Danish industry to manipulate the existing and future advantages of nanotechnology.

-Department of Physics and Nanotechnology – The department is a part of the University of Aalborg.
-Both masters level and bachelor level programs in NanoPhysics and NanoBiotechnology are available.
+Department of Physics and Nanotechnology—It is a part of the University of Aalborg.
+Both Master-level and Bachelor-level programs in NanoBiotechnology and NanoPhysics are available.

-Nanoscience Center—It is a part of the University of Copenhagen and offers bachelor level programs in: Nanobiology; Supramolecular chemistry; Mesoscopic electronics, and; Quantum phenomena in nanostructures.
-They also offer masters level and PhD programs.
+Nanoscience Center—It is a part of the University of Copenhagen and provides Bachelor-level programs in: Nanobiology; Mesoscopic electronics; Supramolecular chemistry; and Quantum phenomena in nanostructures.
+It also offers Masters level and PhD programs.

-University of Southern Denmark—Nanotechnology at the University of Southern Denmark is spread over various groups within the Faculty of Engineering and the Faculty of Natural Sciences.
-The university offers educational and research programs.
+University of Southern Denmark—Nanotechnology at the University is spread across different groups within the Faculty of Engineering and the Faculty of Natural Sciences.
+The university provides research and educational programs.

-In July 2012, The Danish Environmental Protection Agency conducted a survey which revealed that about 94 textile products marketed in Denmark via retail, internet shops or other means contained nanosilver content.
-Fifteen out of a sample of 16 products showed the presence of nanosilver.
-A large proportion of the nanosilver in clothes gets washed down the drain or is removed while the wearer sweats, thus causing a potential environmental risk.
-This Danish survey helped to conduct further research on nanosilver usage in other products.
+The Danish Environmental Protection Agency undertook a survey in July 2012 demonstrating that around 94 textile products marketed in Denmark through retail, internet shops, or other means contained nanosilver content.
+Fifteen out of 16 sample products exhibited the presence of nanosilver.
+A large proportion of the nanosilver in clothes tends to be washed down the drain or is removed while the wearer sweats, thus leading to a potential environmental hazard.
+This Danish survey helped to conduct more research on the usage of nanosilver in other products.

-Danish research and innovation is amongst the best in the world according to an evaluation carried out by the European Research Area Committee.
-If this continues, and the Danish government continues to invest in this sector with a view to creating growth and employment, there is little doubt that areas such as nanotechnology will benefit and this should spawn further nanotech developments.
+According to an assessment done by the European Research Area Committee, Danish research and innovation is among the best in the world.
+If this lasts, and the Danish government carries on investing in this sector with an aim to promote growth and employment, there is little doubt that areas such as nanotechnology will stand to gain considerably and this should seed further nanotech developments.